-There was very sad news this week; 66-year-old Oscar Antonio Mendoza, a passenger from the Celebrity Solstice, died from injuries incurred as a result of a mugging, while he was strolling near the port in Naples, Italy.
+In 2011; 66-year-old Oscar Antonio Mendoza, a passenger from the Celebrity Solstice, died from injuries incurred as a result of a mugging, while he was strolling near the port in Naples, Italy.

 This man died because a criminal spotted the Rolex watch he was wearing, and attempted to take it from him.
 Yes, the port area of Naples does have a reputation for being rife with criminal activity, but many of the major tourist sites in Europe are also well known habitats for professional thieves and pickpockets.

 However crime is not restricted to “well known” areas of Europe, or anywhere else in the world.
 Crimes can occur even in “the best areas”, and to “the best people”.
 It is not however human nature to allow fear to deter people from leading their normal lives.
 If it were, no one would leave their homes.

 Generally we try to reduce the risks of the things we’re afraid of by managing our lives as well as we can; we call that using “common sense”.